October 19, 2024

 Goodbye Halifax and hello a day at sea…..

-At day at sea means we have our first class with Jeannette DOuglas of Jeannette Douglas Designs.
+At day at sea means we have our first class with Jeannette Douglas of Jeannette Douglas Designs.
 What a joy this woman is.
 She is so upbeat, so funny, so down to earth and oh so talented.
 She created the “East Coast Sampler” to commemorate our trip.
 Many of my class companions - there were 99 of us! - had been on other Jeannette Douglas Cruises and have the compliementary sampler, the “West Coast Sampler”.

-Jeannette incorporated the USS Constitution at the top, followed by a forest showing the variety of Canadian trees, a row of “Jelly Bean” houses, the lobster and the crab, flags, the Freul de lis to represent our stop in Quebec, lighthouses and a whale all of which chronicle our voyage.
+Jeannette incorporated the USS Constitution at the top, followed by a forest showing the variety of Canadian trees, a row of “Jelly Bean” houses, the lobster and the crab, flags, the Fleur de lis to represent our stop in Quebec, lighthouses and a whale all of which chronicle our voyage.
 One of the stitchers changed the “East Coast” words to “New England Canada” which many of us copied.
 I need to get two charms to add to each side of the words.

 More to come on our additional stops…..